Tone-Loc/gcdCourseProject/CodeBook.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The steps are as follows:
-1) Download the trial file into your working directory's data folder
+1 Download the trial file into your working directory's data folder
-2) Install and load required r packages
+2 Install and load required r packages
-3) Read & combine trial subject & trial activity label files
+3 Read & combine trial subject & trial activity label files
-4) Add human-friendly lables for trial activities.
+4 Add human-friendly lables for trial activities
-5) Identify trial measurements of the mean and standard deviation.
+5 Identify trial measurements of the mean and standard deviation
-6) Read, name & subset the trial measurements
+6 Read, name & subset the trial measurements
-7) Add measurement data to trial classification data
+7 Add measurement data to trial classification data
-8) REPEAT THE STEPS ABOVE, BUT USING THE TEST DATASET
+8 REPEAT THE STEPS ABOVE, BUT USING THE TEST DATASET
-9) Merge training and test sets
+9 Merge training and test sets
-10) Melt data to convert from wide format to long format
+10 Melt data to convert from wide format to long format
-11) dcast to create tidy data set with the average of each variable for each activity and each subject.
+11 dcast to create tidy data set with the average of each variable for each activity and each subject
-12) Write tidy data to file called "tidyData.txt"
+12 Write tidy data to file called "tidyData.txt"